 Cleaning and Rapid Engagement (CARE) Teams

 Mayor Garcetti is focused on ensuring our city’s streets and sidewalks are clean and passable while we deliver housing, health resources, and hope to all of our neighbors living without a roof over their heads.

-Starting in October, Angelenos will see more boots on the ground leading this work, with the Mayor’s new Cleaning and Rapid Engagement (CARE) teams pairing ramped up trash pickup with expanded outreach services to homeless encampments across our neighborhoods.
+In 2019, the Mayor launched the Cleaning and Rapid Engagement (CARE) program, involving 30 teams that paired ramped-up trash pickup with expanded outreach services to homeless encampments across our neighborhoods.

-Each CARE team will be assigned to a Council District, enabling us to deploy clean up services more efficiently and help sanitation workers build stronger relationships with homeless Angelenos.
-The teams will receive specialized training and deliver public health resources — including daily trash collection and mobile hygiene centers — to Angelenos experiencing homelessness.
+Each Council District is assigned CARE and CARE+ teams, enabling the City to deploy clean-up services more efficiently and ensure operations are paired with outreach teams who can connect unhoused individuals with services.
+The teams receive specialized training and deliver public health resources — including daily trash collection and mobile hygiene centers — to Angelenos experiencing homelessness.